 Changing the rotation of your ceiling fan is a quick fix and can be changed by a switch, usually located on the base of your fan.
 Before you change the direction of your ceiling fan rotation, though, you should know when to use each setting:

-- Counterclockwise: This is the setting you would use when setting your ceiling fan direction for summer.
-It circulates cool air around the room, allowing you to raise the thermostat by 4°F or more without feeling hotter.
+Setting your fan to counterclockwise will circulate cool air around the room, allowing you to raise the thermostat by 4°F or more without feeling hotter.

-- Clockwise: Since heat rises, using a clockwise direction helps to pull warm air down from the ceiling.
+Setting your fan to clockwise helps pull warm air down from the ceiling.
 Use this ceiling fan direction for winter weather and keep your home warm at a fraction of the cost.

 How can I best utilize my ceiling fan?

 Simply having a ceiling fan isn’t enough to lower your electricity bill.
 You have to use it properly to see any of the benefits.
 While changing the rotation of your ceiling fan is one way to improve its performance, follow these tips to get the best results: